 Under the Roads (Scotland) Act 1984, permission requires to be obtained from the local Roads Authority before a footway crossing can be installed.
 A footway crossing is formed by lowering the kerbs to allow residents to drive a vehicle across the footway to gain access between their property and the public road.
 When you make an application for a footway crossing* in Glasgow we will carry out an assessment on site to ensure that the proposed location is suitable in both road safety and construction terms**.
 Once approved, you can arrange for a private civil engineering contractor subject to approval by the council.

 To apply for permission, please complete the footway crossing request form.
-An acknowledgement will be sent to you by your chosen means of contact.
+An acknowledgement will be sent to you.

 *Note that Planning Permission may be required for the installation of a driveway within your property and any such issues should be resolved before application is made to Glasgow City Council for a footway crossing.
 Contact Planning for advice or view our policy in the City Plan.